Buying A House Without A Real Estate Agent: Should You Do It?

 If you feel confident you can find everything you need on your own, you may not need the expertise of a real estate agent.

-Even if you’re tempted to work alone when buying or selling your home, there are some benefits when working with a realtor you should consider.
+Even if you’re tempted to work alone when buying or selling your home, there are some benefits when working with a real estate agent you should consider.

 - They’re experts in the industry.
 Most real estate agents have a wealth of knowledge and expertise that can help you navigate the home buying process.
-If you’re a first-time home buyer, a realtor can offer helpful tips to make the process as simple as possible.
+If you’re a first-time home buyer, your agent can offer helpful tips to make the process as simple as possible.

 - They can calm your nerves.
-If you choose to buy a home without a realtor, you will need to handle all the listing communication.
+If you choose to buy a home without an agent, you will need to handle all the listing communication.
 Delayed responses to potential buyers can deter their interest in your property.
 Another important component of buying or selling a home is the paperwork involved.
 If you miss something, it will delay the process.
-Realtors can help you manage all listing communication and paperwork.
+Your agent can help you manage all listing communication and paperwork.
 This may limit your stress and give you peace of mind.

 - They act as middlemen and help with negotiations.
 You might have questions and concerns about a home before you put in an offer.
 A real estate agent can express your concerns to sellers, without insulting them, by acting as a neutral party in the buying process.
 Your agent can convey these concerns appropriately and negotiate the best price for you.

-Although there are many positives to working with a realtor, there are still a few downsides.
+Although there are many positives to working with an agent, there are still a few downsides.

 - You will have to pay a commission.
-Hiring a full-service realtor can be pricey.
+Hiring a full-service real estate agent can be pricey.
 You should expect to pay an average of 6% of the total sale price.

 - You may be one of many clients.
-Realtors make money when they sell houses.
+Real estate agents make money when they sell houses.
 Therefore, they may have numerous clients that thinly spreads their time.
-You need to be sure your realtor will do their due diligence during every step of the buying process.
+You need to be sure your agent will do their due diligence during every step of the buying process.

-- Realtors are not lawyers or home appraisers.
-Realtors can give recommendations for the price tag on your home, but you will still need to hire an appraiser.
+- Agents are not lawyers or home appraisers.
+Real estate agents can give recommendations for the price tag on your home, but you will still need to hire an appraiser.
 Additionally, you may still want to get your lawyer involved to review the legality of the documentation.

-Half the battle of working with a realtor is finding the right one.
+Half the battle of working with an agent is finding the right one.
 Unfortunately, many consumers don’t realize they have selected the wrong agent until it’s too late.

 Real estate agents can add a lot of value to the home buying process if you select the right one to match your needs.
 Making a poor choice could cost you time and money.

-If you choose to buy a home without a realtor, do your research and prepare as much as possible.
-The more prepared you are the easier the home buying process will be.
+If you choose to buy a home without a real estate agent or REALTOR®, you should do your research and prepare as much as possible.
+Here are ten important steps to take before entering the home buying process:

 - Prepare your mortgage documentation well in advance.
-Here is a list of what you will need when applying for a mortgage.
-Getting preapproved for a mortgage will help streamline the home buying process.
-Preapproval may even help you get in the good graces of the sellers.
-You can place an offer on a home without a preapproval, but it may slow the process down and increase your chances of not getting the home of your dreams.
+Here’s a list of the documents you’ll need when applying for a mortgage.
+You’ll want to start by getting a mortgage preapproval, as it can help streamline the home buying process, and may even help you get in the good graces of the sellers.
+You can place an offer on a home without a preapproval, but it may be rejected or slow the process down and increase your chances of not getting the home of your dreams.

 - Get familiar with the neighborhood.
-You will want to understand crime rates, school statistics, property development and anything that would sway the purchase of your home.
+You should make an effort to gain a sense of local crime rates, school statistics, property development and anything that would sway the purchase of your home.

-- In order to avoid losing your earnest money, build contingencies into your offer.
-You want to make sure you have a way to cancel the contract if something goes wrong in the purchasing process.
+- Build contingencies into your offer.
+You want to make sure you have a way to cancel the contract without losing your earnest money if something goes wrong in the purchasing process.